 5. Where are your pipes and water tank?

-If your pipework and water tank are in the loft, and you have insulated at ceiling level it is essential to ensure that they are insulated both to prevent burst pipes, damage from the cold and other costly repairs.
+If your pipework and water tank are in the loft, and you have insulated at ceiling level, it is essential to ensure that they are insulated.
+This is to prevent burst pipes, damage from the cold, and other costly repairs.

 If you’re insulating the rafters to create a warm room, there’s no need to worry.